meilisearch/engine-team/issue-templates/roadmap-issue.md

 - [ ] EM adds the release dates to this roadmap issue in the different sections.
 - [ ] EM add this roadmap issue link to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>) description.
 - [ ] Planification of the next release content (features, improvements, bug fixes).
 Meeting with the whole engine team to discuss and agree on what we are going to put in the next release.
-- [ ] PM quickly shares the next release plan on #ms-release (internal Slack).
-It’s for information at this stage, nothing definitive.
 - [ ] Creation of PRDs.
 - [ ] Engine team opens issues to add them to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>) and pinged the related teams on it.
 Issues related to bugs could also be added to the [Milestone](https://github.com/meilisearch/meilisearch/milestone/<<milestone_id>>).
 - [ ] EM updates the [delivery table of the team](https://www.notion.so/meilisearch/a30db6857c884703b25d6fcd625b97d2?v=a4b5caebc49c4d73a4526c0e51be6f23) (internal link) based on the just created issues.
 The goal is to clarify the priority of the sprint.